-Outlook based on hydrological persistence and analogy

-Site-based: 1 month outlook

-Period: December 2023

-These figures provide insight into the hydrological analogue methodology for a set of sites from across the UK.

-UK Centre for Ecology & Hydrology

-In each of the time series graphs the bold black line represents the observed flow during the past six months.
-The grey band indicates the normal flow range (the normal band includes 44% of observed flows in each month).
-The selected analogues are shown as thin lines and the trajectories that flows took in the following month are also shown.
-The forecast is shown as the dashed red line, and in each plot it states whether this has come from the analogues or has been generated on the basis of persistence.

-Jun

-Jul

-Aug

-Sep

-Oct

-Nov

-Dec

-No data available

-The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
-For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net

-Outlook based on hydrological persistence and analogy

-No Data available

-No Data

-These figures provide insight into the hydrological analogue methodology for a set of sites from across the UK.

-UK Centre for Ecology & Hydrology

-In each of the time series graphs the bold black line represents the observed flow during the past nine months.
-The grey band indicates the normal flow range (the normal band includes 44% of observed flows in each month).
-The

-Outlook Dec 2023 - Feb 2024 for the Severn at Bewdley (54001)

-Mar Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb

-Flow [m3/s] 100 150

-Forecast

-(Forecast not availa

-selected analogues are shown as thin lines and the trajectories that flows took in the following three months are also shown.
-The forecast is shown as the dashed red line, and in each plot it states whether this has come from the analogues or has been generated on the basis of persistence.

 Outlook based on modelled flow from historical climate

 Overview

 Outlook category

 Norma

 Expected probability

 range

-Aquife
+0.28-0.72

+>0.88

+Aquifer

+<0.13

-Above Normal 0.13-0.28
+Above Normal 0,13-0,28

 Below normal 0.72-0.87

 magn. (colour)

-Hiah
+High

 Low

-Period: December 2023 - May 2024
+Period: August 2024 - January 2025

+Issued on 05.08.2024 using data to the end of July 2024

-The outlook for December indicates that flows are likely to be generally normal to above normal in the south east of England and the East Midlands.
-A few catchments in southern England and on the east coast of England are likely to be above normal to high.
-Elsewhere in the UK flows are likely to be within the normal range.
-The December-February outlook shows that this pattern is likely to persist over the coming few months.
+The outlook for August indicates that flows are likely to be normal to below normal across western parts of the UK.
+Elsewhere in the UK flows are likely to be within the normal range, with some groundwater dominated catchments in southern England likely to have above normal to high flows.
+The August-October outlook shows that this pattern is likely to persist over the coming few months, with flows remaining above normal in some catchments in the south.

 This outlook is based on monthly ensembles of historical sequences of observed climate (rainfall and potential evapotranspiration) that form input to a hydrological model.
 The outputs are probabilistic simulations of the average river flow over the forecast period (1 to 12 months ahead), at each location.
 The simulations are generated by the GR6J conceptual rainfall-runoff model from INRAE (France) calibrated on observed or naturalised flows.
 The bar plot maps show the outlook distribution for 1, 3 and 6month period for 64 catchments across England and Wales.
 Each bar plot represents the probabilistic distribution of the simulated river flow compared to the historical river flow, for the same nmonth period.
 The probabilities fall within five categories, classified as: low, below normal, normal, above normal and high.
 This outlook is based entirely on historical sequences and therefore does not contain any knowledge of the state of the atmosphere and ocean.
 It is hence possible that some of the historical sequences used might be inconsistent with current largescale atmospheric conditions and would therefore be unlikely to occur in the next few months.
 Please note that Outlooks based on modelled flow from historical climate from October 2023 onwards were generated using GR6J model, whereas until September 2023, they were produced using GR4J model.
 For more details, please see the section on River flow from historical climate at this link: https://hydoutuk.net/about/methods/river-flows

 This outlook is based on monthly ensembles of historical sequences of observed climate (rainfall and potential evapotranspiration) that form input to a hydrological model.
 The outputs are probabilistic simulations of the average river flow over the forecast period (1 to 12 months ahead), at each location.
 The simulations are generated by the GR6J conceptual rainfall-runoff model from INRAE (France) calibrated on observed or naturalised flows.

-description of underpinning methods, please visit the website: www.hydoutuk.net

 The stack diagrams show the variation over time of the outlook distribution for a number of individual catchments.
 Each graph represents variation over time of the number of simulated river flows, in each month ensemble, that fall within each of seven categories: exceptionally low, notably low, below normal, normal, above normal, notably high and exceptionally high.
 The categories represent cumulative flow conditions, e.g. For 3-month, the simulated total 3-month flow compared to the historical 3-month flow distribution.
 The monthly variations can be compared to the long-term average distribution of river flows (shown as columns on the right of each timeline graph).
+This outlook is based entirely on historical sequences and therefore does not contain any knowledge of the state of the atmosphere and ocean.
+It is hence possible that some of the historical sequences used might be inconsistent with current largescale atmospheric conditions and would therefore be unlikely to occur in the next few months.